create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ## Script Execution

 A Script node is activated when it receives an event.
-The X3D browser will then execute the program in the Script node's url field.
+The X3D browser will then execute the program in the Script node's url field, but there exist four special event handler which are processed to certain times.

 ### initialize () Method